melezhik/sparrow/papers/rex.md

 # Using rex and sparrow to automate your server infrastructure

 [Rex](http://rexify.org) - is a server automation tool written on perl, using ssh rex allow you execute various commands on your server remotely.
-Well rex is able to do more ;), check out rex documentaOODtion!
+Well rex is able to do more ;), check out rex documentation!

 Sparrow is tool to install and run outthentic test suites - various tests to ensure your system works as expected.
 Under the hood every sparrow plugin ( test suite ) - is small test case to